-The house in itself is a constantly evolving installation made by the Kammari Research Group and visiting artists.
+The house in itself is a constantly evolving installation made by Sakari Laurila and visiting artists.
 We make all the work on the house ourselves, using the traditional and natural materials, as much as possible.
-Thus the house is also an experimental, DIY, architectural and handcraft project, which facilitates all the other art forms.
-It is also a practical exploration into creating situation of ecologically and socially sustainable forms of living, as well as imagining future scenarios beyond the current industrial modernity, which is based on excessive use of finite fossil fuels.
+Thus, the house is also an experimental architectural and handcraft project, which facilitates all the other art forms.
+It is also a practical exploration into creating spaces for ecologically and socially sustainable forms of living and working, as well as imagining future scenarios beyond the current industrial modernity.

 The basis of our thinking, in term of the project, is briefly explained in the following introduction text: Introduction-page

-More info on the group in the: Research group -page
+More info on the group in the: Coordinating group -page

 Photos of the house in the: Photos-page